OpenUpSA/muni-portal-frontend/README.md

 ## Deployment

+### Master

 All updates to `master` will automatically deploy to the production instance on Netlify.

 > NOTE: Do not merge into master if you are not ready for it to be deployed to production!
 If you want to merge a breaking change on the backend and co-ordinate with the frontend deployment, merge and deploy the backend changes _before_ merging the frontend changes.

+### Staging and Sandbox

+There is also a `staging` and `sandbox` branch.
+Whenever new commits are merged into `master`, `master` must then be merged into `sandbox` so that the two branches are in identical states.

+All new commits pushed to `sandbox` and `staging` will automatically update their respective branch deploys on Netlify.

+`sandbox` is a production-like environment where users can experiment, train and interact without affecting production data.

+`staging` allows us to test new features and other changes 'in the wild' before deploying to production.

 ## Development environment